MatthiasKainer/draft-article/README.md

 ---
-title: "Why the new js pipeline operator is a terrible idea"
+title: "Why the New JS Pipeline Operator Is a Terrible Idea"
 date: 2022-03-31T17:37:03Z
 description: "Functional programming styles have some advantages, like predictability and great debugability.
 Those rely on well-defined patterns that implicitly avoid that you end up shooting yourself in the foot.
 The newly proposed JavaScript pipe operator comes without this protection and has a good chance of introducing hard-to-understand code and bad bugs.
 Here's why."
 categories: ["functional", "F#", "JavaScript", "pipe"]